jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Reverse Hash Lookup Table</figcaption>

-Reverse hash lookup tables are most useful against slow hashing algorithms since the computational time to storage space ratio is the highest.
-For fast hashing algorithms like SHA256 the gains will be much less.
+Reverse hash lookup tables are most useful against slow hashing algorithms since the hash computation time vs storage space ratio is the highest.
+For fast hashing algorithms like SHA256 the gains will be significantly less.

 # Rainbow Tables